 Food & Mood: Healing the Whole Person- Mind, Body, & Spirit

-Recently, on Social Media I have been open with my battle of anxiety and depression and how living a healthier lifestyle has helped me.
-I reached out to a long time friend Dr.Angela Clack to get her expert opinion on the effects of food and nutrition on mental health.
-I am honored that Dr. Clack would share with me and my readers.
+Recently, on Social Media, I have been open with my battle of anxiety and depression and how living a healthier lifestyle has helped me.
+I reached out to a long-time friend Dr.Angela Clack to get her expert opinion on the effects of food and nutrition on mental health.
+I am honored that Dr. Clack would share it with my readers and me.
 Some great info here so take notes:

 It all starts with your mindset

 Years ago, I lost 50lbs with fitness, nutrition, and accountability (a great nutritionist, professional accountability to hold my feet to the fire if I messed up), and I loved the results.
 However, because I made my goal a number on the scale and a clothing size instead of a commitment to a lifestyle change- the weight slowly crept back.

 Well, I know where I went wrong, and I’m sharing my story as well as sharing insights from the therapist’s corner to inspire and educate others about the mind-body connection.
 As well as the impact food has on our mood-both scientifically (through research) and from my experience in working with hundreds of people who have struggled with both emotional health difficulties (depression and anxiety) and weight and body image issues.

 To understand the complex nature of mental health disorders, the reader will need a clear definition of what clinical symptoms are typical for someone experiencing mental health/mental illness.
 The problem is that not all people experience the same symptoms.
 Men and women often differ in how their mental health problems manifest as well as across cultures.
 Women are twice as often as men to experience major depression.
 One fourth to one-sixth of childbearing age women are on an anti-depressant.
 For consistency and purposes of this article, I will provide a broad definition.